Each year according to the International

 wires or the wire surface can readily be be contaminated with moisture, and show me a ship yard where moisture is not an issue.

-with the weld practices necessary for all weld
+with the required best weld practices necessary for weld

 IT TAKES TO GET HYDROGEN CRACKS STARTED: